paulhanson2000/fm-cmp/config/README.md

 # Config Options
-## Data Config
+## `data.config`
-Tell the pipeline about your GWAS summary statistics files
+Tell the pipeline about your GWAS summary statistics files.
 + `filepath`
 + `n`: sample size.
 + `ancestry`: ancestry of the individuals that the summary stats were derived from. e.g. EAS, EUR, SAS.